peter23/PicoFramework/README.md

 # PicoFramework
 Super-light PHP framework

-Just a try to make really fast and stupid framework.
+Just a try to make really fast and light (and stupid) framework.
+- MVC-architecture
 - Filesystem-based routing
 - Minimum of OOP
-- Lazy DB connection
+- Lazy-load of everything